-Cold weather can make it difficult for seniors receiving in-home care in Oakville to stay active.
+Cold weather can make it difficult for seniors receiving home care Oakville to stay active.
 Even when temperatures drop, however, physical exercise and social engagement remain a vital part of maintaining a balanced and healthy lifestyle.
 Following are 4 fun activities your elderly loved one can enjoy all throughout the holiday season.

 1. Starting a Holiday Book Club